Friday / June 22

 When we arrived at the chapel, the group was already circled up.
 We began with a great conversation about what the qualifications are for new facilitators, since we’re looking to train some new folks soon.
 As usual, the ensemble members thought of quite a few things that we hadn’t, and I’m glad to have had their guidance as I craft the application process.
 The requirements they emphasized most are an open mind and genuine passion.
 “They’ve gotta love this with their souls like you guys do,” said one man.
 “You truly, truly love this.
 This is ambrosia for you.”
 He’s so right.

 A bunch of the guys said they didn’t want any former correctional officers to be brought on in this capacity.
 “If a bunch of C.O.s came in, trying to be facilitators, I’d just shut down,” one of them said.
 But another man suggested that we not use “otherizing language,” and a second man built on that.
 “If you don’t want them to have their walls up on you, you can’t have your walls up on them… It’s like in here — we all want to read the [modern] English, but you all push us to read the language, and we turn out to be stronger than we thought.”
 He continued, “I want a C.O.
 I want someone on the parole board, who doesn’t see me as no more than a number, because I will change their mind.”
 A third man nodded his head, saying, “Let’s think of what we can teach them.”
 Another added, “When I seen the play, and I saw guys I knew acting and being different from what I knew them to be, I realized how limited I am — how everything I do is just what’s out on the yard.”
-I promised not to outright reject any applicants with a corrections background, and to be cautious about bringing any of those folks on to the team.
+I promised not to outright reject any applicants with a corrections background, and to be cautious about bringing any applicant on to the team, no matter their background.

 We moved on to playing our first couple of circle games: Energy Around (using our names) and Zip Zap Zop.
 This was a lot of fun, especially as the new guys got more comfortable and loosened up.
 I noted toward the beginning of the session that one newbie, who had sat a bit outside the circle during our chat, was more or less clinging to his books, even while playing the first game.
 But during the second, he quietly left the circle to put them down, and then he came right back.
 It was subtle, but it indicated pretty clearly that his comfort level had increased.
 And so quickly!